LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 ^^^^^^^^

-The ``asString`` method can be called when a type should be converted into a ``string``.
+The ``asString`` method can be called when a type should be converted into a string.
 By default, a type instance will simply output the name of the type.
 Overriding this method allows a type to control how it is output.
 The following code defines a simple type which outputs a greeting when its ``asString`` method is called::